-is a consortium of two local universities - namely, Eötvös Loránd University (ELTE) and Budapest University of Technology and Economics (BME) - and their leading industrial partners (consortial partners: Ericsson Hungary, Magyar Telekom, OTP, MTA-SZTAKI, E-Group, evopro); and a cooperating partner, Cisco Systems Hungary.
+is a consortium of two local universities - namely, Eötvös Loránd University (ELTE) and Budapest University of Technology and Economics (BME) - and their leading industrial partners (consortial partners: Ericsson Hungary, Magyar Telekom, OTP, MTA-SZTAKI, research teams from several departments of the faculty.

+E-Group, evopro); and a cooperating partner, Cisco Systems Hungary.
 The Department of Networked Systems and Services is strongly involved in the EIT Digital Master and PhD education programs, and in the research action lines.